So, You Think You Love Horses?

 Vices

 [Horse Behavior] Vices are any undesirable, stereotypical and purposeless behavioral mannerism expressed by a given horse.
 They may be viewed as "bad habits," or as indications of stress or boredom in a horse confined in a stall.
 There also is a sense that vices are not dissimilar to human obsessive-compulsive disorders and many seem to respond to treatment with the medication Fluoxetine.
 However, management should also consist of allowing animals more grazing time and introducing more novelty into their environment.
 Like people I believe animals in their own way may need a sense of purpose.
 Inactivity may be as damaging to a horse as it is a person.
 Among the more common vices are: cribbing, wind sucking, weaving, head shaking and wood biting.
-The fear that the these behaviors can somehow infect horses without them is not supported by facts.
+The fear that the these behaviors can somehow infect horses around them is not supported by facts.

 -